julzhk/django-stdimage/README.md

 ## Usage

+Now it's instally you can use either: `StdImageField` or `JPEGField`.

-`StdImageField` works just like Django's own [ImageField](https://docs.djangoproject.com/en/dev/ref/models/fields/#imagefield) except that you can specify different sized variations.
+`StdImageField` works just like Django's own [ImageField](https://docs.djangoproject.com/en/dev/ref/models/fields/#imagefield) except that you can specify different size variations.

-The `JPEGField` works similar to the `StdImageField` but all size variations are converted to JPEGs, no matter what type the original file is.
+The `JPEGField` is the same as the `StdImageField` but all images are converted to JPEGs, no matter what type the original file is.

 ### Variations